Pathway Perspectives

 Apprenticeships in Career Pathways

-Jennifer Jirous-Rapp, PhD, Senior Research Associate, CORD
+Jennifer Jirous-Rapp, PhD, Vice President, Pathways & Partnerships, CORD

 Career pathways and registered apprenticeships (RA) have become familiar concepts in workforce and education.
 Known as strategies that aim to help workers acquire the skills and credentials they need to succeed in our fast-paced evolving labor market, both models offer learners the opportunity to earn industry-recognized credentials, increase their employability skills, and advance in their chosen fields.
 By connecting these models, educators can create and make accessible more opportunities for all learners to advance in their education and careers, while meeting the needs of employers and the economy.